brightprogrammer/brightprogrammer.github.io/content/posts/rizin-plugins-lessons-learned.md

 Building anything native on Windows is an absolute PITA.
 Microsoft expects you to download a 25GB toolchain just to get a compiler.
 Thanks to open source you can always ditch MSVC (Microsoft's own C/C++ Compiler toolchain).
-On windows and mac, your IDE is your terminal.
+On Linux and Mac, your IDE is your terminal.
 Windows, even though surprisingly has a really powerful scripting language and a great terminal, fails to do anything for the developers here.

 ### Introspection